DualJustice/LiteChaCha/README.md

 5. Both parties restart the *Establish Connection Block* after you process the current message.
 Note that new DSA key pairs are not necessary.

 6. If tagging, discard the encrypted message and its tag.
 The message will need to be broken up into smaller messages.
 If authenticating, drop your connection.
 Your peer is using unsafe practices.

+7. Discard the current encrypted message and its tag before sending or processing them further.
+Both parties restart the *Establish Connection Block*.
+Note that new DSA key pairs are not necessary.

 ---